Tech Tools

 Usage

 Content is organized in the content directory, with each page as a Markdown file with front matter.
 Sections are created using _index.md files.
-For local development, clone the repository and run the local server with zola serve (or devenv up) to view your changes live.
+For local development, clone the repository and run the local server with zola serve to view your changes live.

 The site is automatically built and deployed using Codeberg CI after changes are merged to main, as defined in the woodpecker configuration file.